RedHatNordicsSA/rhacs-demo/README.md

 * Disable the "Red Hat Package Manager in Image", "FIXABLE CVSS >= 7" and "Docker CIS 4.4: Ensure images are scanned and rebuilt to include security patches" policies.
 For demo purposes, as we want a clean pass by just fixing one single thing.
 ![disable policy](img/disable.png)

+* PREP/fixme: Currently before doing the demo, once, you need to run the pipeline with the IMAGE tag removed.

 * Run a pipeline that fails.
 By setting GIT_REVISION to `release` and IMAGE to q-app-git:release, we will build our Quarkus app based Quarkus 1.7.3.Final.
 CVE-2020-25638 is not fixed in this image, which will show in the scan of the built image.
 ![failing pipeline](img/fail.png)